amandeepsp/amandeepsp.github.io/content/using-functional/index.md

 Functional programming is a very different style, which is not how most programmers are taught programming.
 It offers many advantages to an imperative style.
-But imperative programming has its place in the programming as eventually we need to cause side-effects.
+But imperative programming has its place in the programming as eventually, we need to cause side-effects.
 DB queries, DOM renders, API calls all are side effects, but we can learn from functional principles and incorporated them to make our code more declarative.

 [^1]:
     George A. Miller,